 The Difference Between Viruses, Bacteria and Fungi

-However, you may wonder what the difference between a virus, such as the novel coronavirus, bacteria, and fungi is and how these microorganisms lead to the development of a condition or disease.
+However, you may wonder the difference between a virus, such as the novel coronavirus, bacteria, and fungi, and how these microorganisms lead to the development of a condition or disease.
 Furthermore, you may ask yourself what treatment the infection with each of these microbes requires.

-This article is meant to provide answers to your questions, as well as to offer you information about how viruses, bacteria, and fungi act once they are inside the body.
+This article is meant to provide answers to your questions and offer you information about how viruses, bacteria, and fungi act once they are inside the body.

 A virus is actually one of the simplest germs, being just genetic material encased in protein.
 There are ongoing debates among researchers concerning whether a virus is even a living microorganism.
 If it exists by itself, a virus can accomplish nothing, as it must enter a living thing to perform the only function it can replicate.

 Some viruses are spread through bodily fluids or by mosquitoes.
 Because viruses are so different, there is no specific medication to counteract the effects it has on your health.
 Instead, you can prevent viral infection by getting a vaccine against some of the most common viruses, such as polio, hepatitis B, rubella, and measles.
-The purpose of vaccines is to offer preventive protection from certain viruses by training the immune system of the body to identify and attack specific viruses.
+The purpose of vaccines is to offer preventive protection from certain viruses by training the body's immune system to identify and attack specific viruses.
 It is important to know that antibiotic drugs do not work in destroying viruses.

-Interestingly, we have tremendous colonies of bacteria in our guts, which actually help strengthen the immune system.
-They are significantly more complex and larger than viruses, but can also spread through the air.
+Interestingly, we have tremendous bacteria colonies in our guts, which actually help strengthen the immune system.
+They are significantly more complex and larger than viruses but can also spread through the air.
 Unlike viruses, bacteria can reproduce by themselves nearly anywhere, be it in the water, soil, or even our own bodies.

 Surprisingly, certain fungi play a beneficial role in our health.
-However, some environmental fungi generate spores, which are tiny particles that can reach the inside of our bodies through the lungs or the skin.
+However, some environmental fungi generate spores, tiny particles that can reach the inside of our bodies through the lungs or the skin.
 They are particularly dangerous to people with a poor immune system, as they reproduce rapidly, thereby causing extensive damage to the body.
 There are also fungal infections caused by the overgrowth of commensal fungi.

-The most effective treatment for fungal infections is antifungal medication, which has a higher success rate than antibiotics since fungi reproduce slower than bacteria.
+The most effective treatment for fungal infections is an antifungal medication, which has a higher success rate than antibiotics since fungi reproduce slower than bacteria.
 Most fungal infections affect the skin, hair, and nails.
 It is noteworthy that you can purchase antifungal medication from the pharmacy without a prescription.
 Some of the most common conditions whose cause is a fungal infection are ringworm, athlete’s foot, severe dandruff, and fungal nail infection.